-GIS Guest Expert Riley Walters is a policy analyst for Asian economy and technology at The Heritage Foundation’s Asian Studies Center.
-He specializes in northeast Asian macroeconomic issues as well as foreign investment, emerging technologies, and cybersecurity.
+Previously, he was a senior policy analyst and economist at the Heritage Foundation, where he specialized in northeast Asian macroeconomic issues as well as foreign investment, emerging technologies and cybersecurity.